[Amended 5-5-1981; 4-22-1986; 4-5-2005; 5-21-2013]

 (1)

-The amount of front yard area consisting of asphalt, gravel, stone or dirt or other nonvegetative material, to be used primarily for the parking of vehicles, shall not exceed 40% of the area of the front yard.
+The amount of front yard area consisting of asphalt, gravel, stone or other nonvegetative material, to be used primarily for the parking of vehicles, shall not exceed 40% of the area of the front yard.
 In the instance of corner lots, the area of the secondary front yard ahead of the front line of the main dwelling is incorporated in the front yard area.

 (2)